 Required Skills: To complete this project, a student will need to be very detail-oriented and have an interest in botanical research.
 This project incorporates a variety of laboratory, field, modeling, and herbarium methods and the types of skills that will be developed will be dependent upon the student’s interest.
 Some possible skills that could be developed range from working in a molecular lab to extract DNA, collecting morphological measurements of cacti in the field, environmental niche modeling, or chromosome counting using a phase-contrast microscope.

 Graduate Students and Faculty Members Interested in Advertising on the URAP Website

-If you are interested in being a mentor to an undergraduate please read the information in the following link to the BGSA website.
-If you would like to add a listing for an undergraduate research opportunity please contact us at firstname.lastname@example.org
+If you are interested in being a mentor to an undergraduate and would like to add a listing for an undergraduate research opportunity, please contact us at email@example.com.

 URAP Undergraduate Research Grants